microbecode/zk-languages/cairo/README.md

 Cairo is a ZK language used in the [Starknet](https://www.starknet.io/en) L2 blockchain.
 It does not support privacy.

-Cairo can be used as stand-alone locally (without proofs), or for Starknet smart contracts.
+Cairo can be used as stand-alone locally, or for Starknet smart contracts.

 ## Stand-alone usage

 1. Follow the official installation instructions to install [Scarb](https://docs.swmansion.com/scarb/download.html), which is Cairo's unofficial package manager
 1. Run `scarb build`.
 This builds the program
-1. Run `scarb cairo-run`.
-This runs the program.
-The inputs are inside the program, since Cairo currently doesn't support inputting parameters directly
+1. Run `scarb execute --print-program-output --arguments 2,3`.
+This runs the program and generates an execution folder inside the `target` folder.
+1. Run `scarb prove --execution-id 1` to generate a proof for the execution.
+This utilizes the [S-two](https://github.com/starkware-libs/stwo) prover.
+1. Run `scarb verify --execution-id 1` to verify the generated proof.

 ## Contract usage